 a.
 New counsel has been retained and the name of newly retained counsel.

 b.
-That the newly retained counsel or the client has received the transferring attorney's entire file on the case, or that the client or the retained counsel has been given express written notice of where and when the entire file may be obtained.
+The newly retained counsel or the client has received the transferring attorney's entire file on the case, or that the client or the retained counsel has been given express written notice of where and when the entire file may be obtained.

 c.
-That a written notice containing all court dates and deadlines has been given to the newly retained counsel or to the client who wished to proceed pro se.
+A written notice containing all court dates and deadlines has been given to the newly retained counsel or to the client who wished to proceed pro se.